Timescales of quantum and classical chaotic spin models evolving toward equilibrium: Introduction

-Much attention has been paid to the relaxation of isolated interacting many-body quantum systems quenched out of equilibrium and how the relaxation time to a steady state depends on the model parameters, such as the interaction strength between particles and the number of particles, as well as on the initial states and observables.
-Emphasis has been given to spin models, since they can describe various experimental setups.
-Different works have reached different conclusions: that the relaxation time decreases with the system size $L$~\cite{Goldstein2013,Goldstein2015}, that it depends weakly on $L$~\cite{Oliveira2018,Carvalho2023}, that it does not depend on $L$~\cite{Niknam2021}, and that it increases with $L$~\cite{Reimann2008,Reimann2016,Short2011,Short2012,Monnai2013,Goldstein2013,Malabarba2014,Hetterich2015,Gogolin2016,Pintos2017,Schiulaz2019,Bertini2021,Dymarsky2022}, which can happen polynomially or exponentially depending on the observable~\cite{Lezama2021}.
-Despite these results, both analytical and numerical, the problem remains open due to the absence of a general theoretical frame and to the difficulty of simulating quantum systems with a large number of particles.
+The relaxation process of isolated many-body quantum systems toward statistical equilibrium, and the dependence of their relaxation times on model parameters, has recently attracted significant attention.
+However, different studies have reported conflicting conclusions regarding how the relaxation time scales with system size $L$.
+Some investigations suggest that the relaxation time decreases with increasing $L$~\cite{Goldstein2013,Goldstein2015}, while other find it weakly on $L$~\cite{Oliveira2018,Carvalho2023}, or entirely independent of $L$~\cite{Niknam2021}.
+Several studies also indicate that the relaxation time increases with $L$ \cite{Reimann2008,Reimann2016,Short2011,Short2012,Monnai2013,Goldstein2013,Malabarba2014,Hetterich2015,Gogolin2016,Pintos2017,Schiulaz2019,Bertini2021,Dymarsky2022} either polynomially or exponentially, depending on the observable~\cite{Lezama2021}.
+The ongoing debate persists due to the absence of a general theoretical framework and the intrinsic challenges associated with simulating quantum systems with a large number of particles.